arpepper/hello-world/README.md

 I am reading the same tutorial as the guy in the next office says Brian W. Kernighan.

 My dad bought me a real bicycle for my sixteenth birthday.
-  My first presonal computer was an HP-25.
+  My first personal computer was an HP-25.